Mary Ann McCracken: Businesswoman and employer

 In the 1790s, following their mother's example, McCracken and her sister Margaret started a small business that pioneered the production of patterned and checked muslin.
 Initially a small scale operation employing workers in their own homes, by 1809 having gathered and taught a number of young women to work at the tambour frame it had moved into factory production.

 In 1815, amidst the post-war collapse in demand, they were obliged to close.
 But during earlier downturns in trade, the sisters had distinguished themselves as employers by refusing to cuts costs at the expense of their employees, among them young female embroiderers and apprentices.
 Mary Ann "could not think of dismissing our workers, because nobody would give them employment".
 The "sphere of woman's industry", she complained, "is so confined, and so few roads open to her, and those so thorny".

 In the textile industry, McCracken witnessed the development that was beginning to isolate Belfast and its hinterland from the rest of Ireland: the accelerating application of machinery which expanded industry while holding down labour costs.
-When in the early 1790s linen and cotton weavers began to unionise in protest stagnant wages and rising prices, in his News Letter her uncle, Henry Joy, objected that in competition with England lower labour costs were Ireland's only "rational hope".
-On pages of the Northern Star her friends were divided: while Samuel Neilson (who had pledged his woollen business to the paper) proposed that Volunteers assist in enforcing the laws against combination; Thomas Russell urged labourers and cottiers to follow the weavers' example.
+When in the early 1790s linen and cotton weavers began to unionise in protest of stagnant wages and rising prices, in his News Letter her uncle, Henry Joy, objected that in competition with England, lower labour costs were Ireland's only "rational hope".
+On pages of the Northern Star her friends were divided.
+While Samuel Neilson (who had pledged his woollen business to establish the paper) proposed that Volunteers assist in enforcing the laws against combination; Thomas Russell urged labourers and cottiers to follow the weavers' example.

-For own part, McCracken was fascinated by the possibilities of mechanical substitutes for labour.
+For her own part, McCracken was fascinated by the possibilities of mechanical substitutes for labour.
 Would it not be possible, she asked her brother, "to contrive some useful machinery to supply the use of horses and servants" and as a visitor to the Poorhouse, she was to press the guardians to see whether the washerwomen might be relieved by "any new constructed washing machines, or any for wringing".
 McCracken hoped for a future in which, by reducing drudgery and increasing output, mechanisation would afford workers the energy and the time for greater education and leisure.